ABZ-Aaron/DataEngineerZoomCamp/week_1_basics_n_setup/README.md

   A Dockerfile is a text document.
 It contains all the commands one could call on the command line to create a Docker image.
 In other words, Docker can build images automatically by reading instructions from a Dockerfile.

-  But wait... what's a Docker image?
+## What's a Docker image?

   Think of this like a blueprint... a blueprint for creating Docker container.
-A container is a lightweight, standalone, executable package of software which includes everything needed to run an application)
+A container is a lightweight, standalone, executable package of software which includes everything needed to run an application.

   As of right now, our Dockerfile will specify a `parent image` (in this case, Python) which all subsequent commands will be based on.
 The Dockerfile specifies certain Python packages that'll be installed.
 It also copies a Python pipeline file (see next step) to the filesystem of the container.
 Additionally, it will run this file upon creation of the container.

-2. Next up, we created a `pipeline.py` file which will be run when we run our image to generate a container, at least for now.
+2. Next up, we created a `pipeline.py` file which will be run when we run our image to generate a container.

 3. I then setup a python virtual environment and pip installed `pgcli` in my main directory.
 This is a command line interface for Postgres.